android/games-samples/agdk/agdktunnel/README.md

 ## Prerequisites

+### Python

-Python is expected to be available in your PATH.
+Python is expected to be available in your `PATH`.
+The `protobuf` package is expected to have been installed via `pip`.
+It is expected that `python` is version 3, not version 2.

 ### Note for macOS developers